mjclemente/commandbox-cfc-to-markdown-docs/README.md

 Template that determines the layout of the markdown document.

+#### `methodOrder`

+Determines the order that functions are displayed in the generated output.
+The options are `positional` or `alphabetical`.
+The default is `positional`, which orders functions in the same order they appear in the CFC.

 #### `generateFile`

 Generate a markdown file with the documentation (default true).
 If false, the generated markdown is output to the terminal.